-Take the "I Accept You" pledge and make a commitment to being accepting, generous, and kind every day and in every way!
-By taking the pledge, you will be joining a new era of game-changers that we call #GenerationG!
+Take the "I Accept You" pledge and make a commitment to being accepting, generous and kind every day and in every way!
+By taking the pledge, you will join a new era of game-changers that we call #GenerationG!

 On May 25, 2012, my wife and I celebrated the birth of our second daughter, Kendall.
 When Kendall was born, we quickly realized she did not look like a typical baby; the almond shape of her eyes immediately told us she had Down syndrome.
 We quickly found GiGi's Playhouse and made an immediate connection.
 Over the past five years, GiGi's Playhouse has provided my daughter and our family with hope and the necessary social, emotional, and educational programming to make her life the best it can be.

 -Mike Dalke (Kendall's Dad)

 When my husband and I gave birth to our first child, Colleen (15), we had high hopes and dreams for her future.
 Our dreams changed when we found out she unexpectedly had Down syndrome.
 It wasn't until GiGi's Playhouse Rockford was born 7 years ago that a true community resource for those with Down syndrome became a reality, helping new dreams come true.